istio/istio.io/content/en/docs/concepts/traffic-management/index.md

 sent to each pool member in turn, returning to the top of the pool once each service instance has received a request.

-While this basic service discovery and load balancing gives you a working service mesh, it’s far from all that Istio can do.
+While Istio's basic service discovery and load balancing gives you a working service mesh, it’s far from all that Istio can do.
 In many cases you might want more fine-grained control over what happens to your mesh traffic.
-For example, you might want to direct a particular percentage of traffic to a new version of a service as part of A/B testing, or apply a different load balancing policy to traffic for a particular subset of service instances.
+You might want to direct a particular percentage of traffic to a new version of a service as part of A/B testing, or apply a different load balancing policy to traffic for a particular subset of service instances.
 You might also want to apply special rules to traffic coming into or out of your mesh, or add an